 No individual may be granted options and/or stock appreciation rights under the 2012 Stock Incentive Plan with respect to an aggregate of more than 500,000 shares of Class A Common Stock during any calendar year.
-With respect to all other types of awards, the amended and restated 2012 Stock Incentive Plan provides that no individual may be granted awards (whether such awards may be settled in shares of Class A Common Stock and/or cash) consisting of, covering or relating to in the aggregate more than 1,100,000 shares of Class A Common Stock during any calendar year (increased from an annual limit of 250,000 shares of Class A Common Stock).
-With respect to any cash-based stock award that is intended to be a performance award (as described below under "- Performance Awards"), the 2012 Stock Incentive Plan provides that the maximum cash payment that may be paid during any one calendar year to a participant is \$4,000,000.
+With respect to all other types of awards, the 2012 Stock Incentive Plan provides that no individual may be granted awards (whether such awards may be settled in shares of Class A Common Stock and/or cash) consisting of, covering or relating to in the aggregate more than 1,100,000 shares of Class A Common Stock during any calendar year.
+These limits apply regardless of whether the award is intended to be treated as performance-based compensation under the Section 162(m) Exception.